ab10460ef3/redshift-hue-scene/README.md

 the script reads a current hue configuration from a hub, and applies a color shifted and or dimmed scene configuration based on the altitude of the sun.

-# Important
+# Status

-- This software is in active development.
+- ~~This software is in active development.~~
 - USE AT YOUR OWN RISK!
+- Have used this script continuously in a 15 light 8 scene setup, no issues.
 - It has been tested on 2nd and 3rd gen white ambiance and color bulbs.
 - It has been NOT been tested on non-dimmible or white only bulbs, or a first gen hub.